AmateurEthicist/witness-document-amplify/HOW-TO-PARTICIPATE.md

 ## If You Are a Creator

 Look through the [creator list](CREATORS.md).
 Find someone doing complementary work in another country.
 Reach out.
 Start a conversation.
 You don't need a formal collaboration proposal.
 A simple "I've been following your work and I think we should talk" is enough to start something real.
+[Consider adding yourself to the network.](https://amateurethicist.com/nominate)

 Some starting points: